User guide

 Use the site only with data you are authorized to test.
 The demo server deletes uploaded raw recordings after processing.
 Result files are kept temporarily so you can download them, then you can delete them from the page.

-• Supported primary input families include HDF5, NetCDF4, TDMS, SEG-Y, MiniSEED, SAC, NPY, NPZ, and CSV/TXT arrays.
-ZIP archives and TensorFlow record exports are not accepted as primary waveform uploads in the public demo.
+• Supported primary input families include HDF5, NetCDF4/HDF5, TDMS, SEG-Y trace files, MiniSEED, SAC, NPY, and NPZ.
+CSV, TXT, and JSON files are accepted only as optional event-window or pick sidecars.
+ZIP archives, KML/KMZ geometry files, TensorFlow record exports, and metadata-only files are not accepted as primary waveform uploads in the public demo.

 • For commercial use, API access, implementation, publication, redistribution, or operational use of processed outputs, contact JAWD AS first.